apache/maven-site/content/markdown/maven-conventions.md

 filename for the project, as by default Maven will use that and the version to assemble the filename.
-Having the version as part of the filename is strongly recommended to ensure that the version can be determined at a glance without having to check a possibly non-existant manifest, or compare file sizes with the official releases.
+Having the version as part of the filename is strongly recommended to ensure that the version can be determined at a glance without having to check a possibly non-existent manifest, or compare file sizes with the official releases.

 Following these guidelines are particularly encouraged when distributing